gardener/documentation/website/documentation/contribute/10_code/13_env/_index.md

 ## [Windows] WSL2

-Apart from Linux distributions and MacOS, the local gardener setup can also run on the Windows Subsystem for Linux 2.
+Apart from Linux distributions and MacOS, the local Gardener setup can also run on the Windows Subsystem for Linux 2.

 While WSL1, plain docker for windows and various Linux distributions and local Kubernetes environments may be supported, this setup was verified with:
 * [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)